Neuroscience, Coaching and Relational Trauma

 when and where

-WHAT: Three large group sessions (two hours each) and 1 small group discussion session (1 hour) with questions each month.
+WHAT: Two to three large group sessions (two hours each) and one to two small group practice session (1 hour each); see class schedule for details.
 Final module will complete with large group celebration instead of small group session.

 WHO: Maximum 12 people